DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Buttons, and Menus

 The menu of the Sony a6500 is quite easy to navigate, with color-coded tabs.
-There are two camera menus, a wireless menu, an application menu, a playback menu, and a setup menu.
+There are two camera menus: a wireless menu, an application menu, a playback menu, and a setup menu.
 Most of the adjustments you will make are on the red camera one menu and the purple camera two menus.

 A lot of how this camera functions can be set up specifically for your uses.
-If you begin to notice you’re taking a lot of time switching between certain settings, assign a button as a shortcut.
+If you notice you’re taking a lot of time switching between certain settings, assign a button as a shortcut.

-On the settings dial on the top of the camera you can switch between auto, aperture priority, shutter speed priority, fixed ISO, scene selection, panorama, and movie mode, as well as two customizable settings labeled 1 and 2.
+On the settings dial on the top of the camera, you can switch between auto, aperture priority, shutter speed priority, fixed ISO, scene selection, panorama, and movie mode, as well as two customizable settings labeled 1 and 2.

 For filmmakers, the three that are most usable are the manual setting and the customizable 1 and 2 settings.